medav/www.michaeledavies.com/pages/bits/posts/Vm.md

 ![MMU Block Diagram](http://www.michaeledavies.com/pages/bits/assets/address-translation.png)

 First, the address is divided into the `9-9-9-9-12` format.
 The first group of nine bits is an index into the `Page Map Level 4` table.
 The resulting entry points to a `Page Directory Pointer Table`.
 The second group of nine bits indexes into this table, and so on.
 The resulting page table entry at the lowest level points to the base address of a 4kb page, to which the offset is added.
 The resulting addition is the translated address.
+This process is called a `Table Walk`.

 This translation is performed by the MMU, accessing the RAM as needed to perform the table walk.
 Once the address is translated, the final translated page frame number (PFN) is associated with the 4 groups of nine bytes (the table indices).
-More on this in a bit.

 ## Translation Look-aside Buffers (TLBs)

-But wait, there's more!
-The MMU is a very sophisticated piece of hardware.
-It not only is capable of preforming the page table walks, but it also includes what's called a `Translation Look-aside Buffer`.
-This is a special hardware cache that stores address translation results.
+In terms of runtime, table walks are very very expensive.
+To counter this, the MMU contains what's called a `Translation Look-aside Buffer`, or TLB.
+This is a special hardware cache that stores recent address translation results.
 Essentially, it stores a set of virtual/physical page pairs that were a result of earlier page walks.
 So when a new translation request is intercepted, the MMU will first look at the TLB to see if the translation was already computed.
 A nice property of the TLB is that the entire TLB can be searched in a single operation (potentially a few clock cycles) so it is extremely fast.

-// Graphic of the TLB

 When a translation request is found in the TLB, this is called a `TLB hit`.
 If the request if not found, it is called a `TLB miss`.
 A TLB miss means that the MMU must go through the expensive process of performing a page table walk to determine the translation.

 Special care has to be taken with TLBs because when the CPU updates a page table, it has to ensure that the MMU has not cached now invalid translations.
 The CPU must execute a TLB flush on the MMU in this case, causing the invalid translations to be removed from the TLB.

-Usually the flushing process can be done in such a way that valid translations remain, but some hardware implementations will cause `overflushing` to occur where some valid translations are also removed.
-This means those translations will cause a TLB miss the next time they are referenced.

-Thankfully, most MMUs don't store translation requests that were invalid.
-So when `malloc()` is called and a new page table entry is added, often no TLB flush is needed.

-**Note:** The flushing process is also often referred to as `TLB invalidation` or `TLB shootdown`.
+This is done before returning to user mode so that no invalid memory access can happen.

+# Some last bits
 ## Memory Paging Considerations

-Sometimes, in low memory situations, some pages of memory will be written to the hard disk (often called a `page file` or `swap file`).
-This means that when the MMU translates a request the page table entry may refer to a page that is not currently in memory.
-This is what is called a `Page Fault`, or some times a `Hard miss`.
+Today, the hard disk is often used as another level of data caching.
+When memory has been unused for a while and another process asks for some, the OS may decide to evict a page from DRAM and store it on the hard drive in a special file often called a `page file` or `swap file`.

-The MMU will generate an interrupt in these cases to the operating system to perform the necessary actions of loading the needed page back into physical memory.
+When the MMU translates a request to a page not currently in memory, it generates what's called a `Page Fault`.
+The MMU will generate an interrupt in these cases, switching the processor into kernel mode to perform the necessary actions of loading the needed page back into physical memory.
 It is up to the OS to decide how to manage the physical memory space and where to place it.

+## Unmapped Entries / Access Violations

+If a page table entry is empty or if it is marked as inaccessible, clearly the table walk will result in a failure.
+The MMU will also generate an interrupt in this case as an `Access Violation`.

-# Detailed Dereferencing
+# Wrap Up

-So now we know all the details of address translation (Minus caching).
-Here's what happens when you dereference an address with `*num`:
+That's it!
+Now we know all the details of address translation (Minus caching).
+Here's what really happens when you dereference an address with `*num`:

 ![MMU Block Diagram](http://www.michaeledavies.com/pages/bits/assets/dereference-flowchart.png)

-After the RAM receives the address, the data is loaded into the CPU and stored in the appropriate variable.
+After the RAM receives the address, the data is loaded into the CPU and stored in the appropriate register.

-`**` This is actually where a `segmentation fault` occurs.
+**Fun Fact:** This is actually where a `segmentation fault` occurs.
 Most often a segmentation fault is caused by your program attempting to dereference a null (zero) pointer.
-The operating system rarely, if ever, will map the zero virtual page to your program and so as such, when the address is translated, the MMU will recognize this and treat is as an `access violation`.
-The operating will often respond by terminating your program immediately.
+The operating system rarely, if ever, will map the zero virtual page to your program and so as such, when the address is translated, the MMU will recognize this and treat is as an access violation.
+The operating system will usually respond by terminating your program immediately.

 # Conclusion

 TL;DR: A lot happens when you dereference a variable.
-Take some time and consider just how many things have to happen just so you can load some data from memory.
+Take some time and consider just how many things have to go right just so you can load some data from memory.